apache/spark/docs/configuration.md

     used in saveAsHadoopFile and other variants.
 This can be disabled to silence exceptions due to pre-existing output directories.
 We recommend that users do not disable this except if trying to achieve compatibility with previous versions of Spark.
 Simply use Hadoop's FileSystem API to delete output directories by hand.
-    This setting is ignored for jobs launched by the Spark Streaming scheduler, since data may need to be rewritten to pre-existing output directories during checkpoint recovery; to enable these checks in streaming, use the
+    This setting is ignored for jobs generated through Spark Streaming's StreamingContext, since data may need to be rewritten to pre-existing output directories during checkpoint recovery.</td>
-    <code>spark.streaming.hadoop.validateOutputSpecs</code> setting instead.</td>
 </tr>
 <tr>
     <td><code>spark.hadoop.cloneConf</code></td>